 Off Site Shredding

-Like mobile shredding, off site shredding is ideal for larger projects, however, there are still differences like the extra time it takes to shred on site vs off site.
+Off site shredding is also ideal for any sized project as well; however, there are still differences like the extra time it takes to shred on site vs off site.

 As a result, if you’re looking to save on costs, using off site shredding will be slightly cheaper since it doesn’t require the same amount of resources from providers.